 It’s been awhile since I last updated my travel blog.
 I had trips to Korea before the pandemic but I didn’t get the chance to share my travel experiences and the places I visited.
 My last trip to Korea was spring of 2019 and I stayed there for 22days.
 That was my longest stay in Korea so far.
 During my trip, I visited 10 cities from different provinces.
 Spring is my favorite season to travel around Korea mainly because of the warm weather that makes it easier to travel from cities to cities and the blooming flowers make each place more relaxing, magical and insta-worthy.

-Though it took me awhile, but I want to start sharing my trips which you may refer to if you want to visit Korea when their borders open and when it’s safe to travel again.
+Though it took me awhile, but I want to start sharing my trips which you may refer to if you want to visit Korea when their borders open for tourist and when it’s safe to travel again.

 First stop is the city of Gangneung in Gangwon Province which is located in the northeastern part of South Korea.
 I have been to Gangneung in winter of 2018 to visit Jeongdongjin.
 It was freezing back then that’s why I wasn’t able to fully explore the place so I decided to come back.